 It seems like Downtown Las Vegas is giving the strip a run for the money – attracting locals and visitors; showing that Downtown Vegas is where it’s at!
 What is spurring on this interest in reviving the downtown area?
-There’s a combination of events including redevelopment and employment that are creatively bringing back the nostalgia and the cool to the Downtown Vegas scene.
+There’s a combination of events including redevelopment and employment that are creatively bringing back the nostalgia and the cool to the Downtown scene.
 It’s working because downtown Las Vegas is where it’s at!

 With a huge infusion of support from local business groups and funding from private and public enterprise, over 1.55 billion has been invested in development projects throughout downtown Las Vegas.
 A large part of the downtown district has been revitalized and new civic projects have opened including the Smith Center for the Performing Arts and one of a kind museums like the Mob and Neon museums.
 Even mega apparel giant Zappos (Zappos CEO Tony Hsieh is a big fan) has donated over $350 million to downtown revitalization projects.
 He even moved his company’s headquarters downtown.
 Zappos employees often visit many eateries and attractions close by along with hipsters, creative types, and the younger generation looking for something new and fun to claim as their own.
 The development has spurred popular new hangouts and attractions to the area and bringing in locals and tourists and there’s lots of free and cheap things to do in Las Vegas especially in the downtown district.

 Fremont Street Experience – Of course, the main feature and draw to downtown Las Vegas is the Fremont Street Experience, a cool covered promenade with light shows beaming overhead into the largest ever video walkway.
 Now you can walk any time rain or shine under a stream of larger than life animation and video.
 At night the energy kicks up a few notches with live street performances, main stage singers, go-go dancers and the dazzling neon lights from old school casinos turned hip.
 The entire Fremont Street experience is a fully charged and unique experience that only happens in Downtown Vegas.